What Is Osteoporosis?

 Keep your bones as healthy as possible with these recommendations:

-- Get your daily recommended amounts of calcium and vitamin D
+- Get the amount of calcium and vitamin D your provider recommends.